wilsonsiaw/wilsonsiaw/README.md

 <h2>About Me</h2>
 <p>
   I am Wilson Siaw but people call me Wilson.
 I am training to become a <strong>front-end developer</strong> with Azubi Africa.
-I am also training to be a <strong>full-stack developer</strong> with Full Stack Open.
+I am also training to be a <strong>full-stack developer</strong> with The Odin Project.
 I enjoy all things tech and am happiest when sitting in front of my computer solving problems and writing code.
 </p>
 <p>